 Below are some examples of how the power of Drupal can be put to work on your website.

 Probably the most glaring issue facing content editors dealing with vanilla Drupal forms is, well, they're very Druaal-esque.
 As such, we've found it necessary to provide some basic overhauls to the content entry form, "de-Drupalizing" many of the terms seen in the UI with ones that non-Drupal users can understand.
-We've also seen many of the traps that non-Drupal users fall into, and deliver every site with built-in help.
+We've also seen many of the traps that non-Drupal users fall into, and deliver every new site with built-in help.

 It's also important to understand the proper set of modules that will aid content entry.
 For example, having a properly configured WYSIWYG editor will keep your content editors "honest" to your site's theme and prevent them from accidentally pasting in potentially harmful scripts.